Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, more than half (59%) of Asian immigrants said the US immigration system needs major changes.
 When asked about the goals of US immigration policy, 86% said one of the top priorities should be to attract skilled immigrants to the US.

-The findings come from the Pew Research Center's nationally representative, multilingual survey of 7,006 Asian American adults, including 5,036 Asian immigrants, conducted from May 2022 to January 27, 2023.
+These findings come from the Pew Research Center's nationally representative, multilingual survey of 7,006 Asian American adults, including 5,036 Asian immigrants, conducted from May 2022 to January 27, 2023.

 Why do Asian immigrants come to America?

-About 40% of Filipino and Indian immigrants come to the United States for economic opportunity, a higher rate than Korean (26%), Chinese (16%), and Vietnamese (9%) immigrants.
+About 40% of Filipino and Indian immigrants come to the United States for economic opportunity, a higher rate than Korean (26%), Chinese (16%) and Vietnamese (9%) immigrants.

-The reasons for migration of Asian ethnic groups vary, reflecting the diverse histories of the countries they inhabit.
+The reasons for migration of different Asian ethnic groups vary, reflecting the diverse histories of the countries they inhabit.

-Asian Immigrants Adjust to Life in America
+Asian immigrants adapt to life in America

 Learn English